 Robert C. Brandt

-Rob Brandt has been with Riley Bennett Egloff since 2004 and is a member of the firm’s management committee.
+Rob Brandt has been with Riley Bennett Egloff since 2004 and served on the management committee at RBE from 2016-2021.
 Rob practices primarily in civil and business litigation, with an emphasis in the health care field.
 He handles all aspects of medical malpractice defense litigation for long-term care facilities, hospitals and other health care providers, before Medical Review Panels and courts throughout the State of Indiana.
 Rob’s practice also focuses on representing insurance clients in regulatory matters before the Indiana Department of Insurance.

 Prior to joining Riley Bennett Egloff, Rob served as a deputy prosecutor in Hamilton County Indiana, where he successfully prosecuted misdemeanor and felony offenses in numerous jury and bench trials.